-The Reserve Bank of India has, from time to time, issued a number of guidelines/instructions/directives to banks on lending to Priority Sector.
-In order to enable the banks to have current instructions at one place, a Master Circular incorporating the existing guidelines/instructions/directives on the subject has been prepared and enclosed.
-This Master Circular consolidates all the circulars issued by Reserve Bank on the subject up to June 30, 2010 as indicated in the Appendix.
+The Reserve Bank of India has, from time to time, issued a number of guidelines / instructions / directives to banks on lending to Priority Sector.
+In order to enable the banks to have current instructions at one place, a Master Circular incorporating the existing guidelines / instructions / directives on the subject has been prepared and enclosed.
+This Master Circular consolidates all the circulars clarifications issued by Reserve Bank on the subject up to June 30, 2013 as indicated in the Appendix.

-2. Please acknowledge receipt.
+2. Please acknowledge receipt of this circular to our Regional Office.